Omo Valley People

-The Ultimate wild safaris Ethiopia Tours takes you to Top Ethiopia tourist sites like Ethiopia's ancient orthodox Christianity has endowed the nation with thousands of churches and monasteries.
-Our Ethiopia tours take you to a succession of empires and kingdoms added medieval forts, palaces and tombs like the Gondar citadel and the towering stone stelae of Axum.
-From Lake Tana and the Blue Nile to the red-rocked Gheralta Mountains, the arid Danakil Depression and the lush Omo Valley, the landscapes are astounding and incredibly varied.
+The Ultimate wild safaris Ethiopia Tours takes you to Top Ethiopia tourist sites like Ethiopia's ancient orthodox Christianity that has endowed the nation with thousands of churches and monasteries.
+Our Ethiopia tours take you to a succession of empires and kingdoms added medieval forts, palaces, and tombs like the Gondar citadel and the towering stone stelae of Axum.
+From Lake Tana and the Blue Nile to the red-rocked Gheralta Mountains, the arid Danakil Depression, and the lush Omo Valley tour, the landscapes are astounding and incredibly varied.

 The Ultimate wild safaris Ethiopia's tour takes you to Ethiopia's wildlife riches are also diverse, from typical African savannah animals in the south to unique indigenous species like the gelada baboon and Ethiopian wolf.
 Ethiopia is home to nine UNESCO World Heritage Sites, including the Simien National Park.
 Ethiopia is also home to an active volcano (Erta Ale) and the most culturally fascinating and beautiful tribes on the planet.

 Addis Ababa Sprawling across the southern slopes of the Entoto Hills, Addis Ababa (pop: constantly growing but estimated at 5 million), is Africa’s 4th largest city and its diplomatic center.
 For many visitors, the capital is the gateway to an ancient and mystical world of one of the world’s oldest Christian nations.
 Before departing on the Historic Route of Ethiopia to explore the rock-hewn churches of Lalibela or giant stelae of Axum, it is well worth spending a day or two in Addis Ababa exploring cultural highlights like the National and Ethnological museums as well as the many churches scattered across the city.
 The bustling capital is also the best place to experience the famously delicious Ethiopian cuisine and unparalleled coffee culture.